- I. Residential Life Office: Welcome and Expectations

 - Flammable substances or fuels (butane, paraffin, or propane, for example)

 - Extension Cords or multi-outlet plugs without surge protectors.
-Surge protectors with long built-in cords are allowed
+Surge protectors with long built-in cords are allowed, but may not be daisy-chained.

 Charcoal, gas, and electric grills, as well as charcoal and propane are prohibited from being used or stored in any of the residence halls and apartments or within any of the surrounding areas.
 George Foreman Grills are also prohibited in the residence halls, but may be used and stored in the Village Apartments.